What are the most spectacular roads in Italy?

 Colle delle Finestre is a high mountain pass at an elevation of 2,203m (7,227ft) above sea level, located in the Italian region of Piemonte.

-Torri di Fraele is a fortress at an elevation of 1.992m (6,535ft) above the sea level, located in the province of Sondrio, in the Lombardy region of Italy.
-18 hairpin turns lead to the Fraele towers, which once were used as strategic point of communication.
+Torri di Fraele is a fortress perched at an elevation of 1,992m (6,535ft) above sea level, situated in the province of Sondrio, Italy.
+The fortress, with its 18 hairpin turns leading to the Fraele towers, served as a strategic communication point in the past.

-Monte Crostis is a high mountain pass at an elevation of 1.991m (6,532ft) above the sea level, located in the Province of Udine in the Italian region Friuli-Venezia Giulia.
+Colle Fauniera (or Colle Pantani) is a high mountain pass at an elevation of 2,485m (8,152ft) above sea level, located in the Province of Cuneo in the Italian region of Piedmont.
+It’s said to be the most alluring and unspoiled pass around 2,500 meters in the Alps.

-Located in the Province of Udine in the Italian region Friuli-Venezia Giulia, the infamous Strada Panoramica delle Vette is one of the most spectacular roads in the world.
+Located in the Italian region Friuli-Venezia Giulia, the infamous Strada Panoramica delle Vette is one of the most spectacular roads in the world.

-Located in the Province of Brescia, in the Lombardy region of Italy, Strada del Ponale is one of the most beautiful historical panoramic roads in Europe..
-The road is completely closed to motor vehicles since 1990.
+Located in the Lombardy region of Italy, Strada del Ponale is one of the most beautiful historical panoramic roads in Europe.
+The road has been completely closed to motor vehicles since 1990.

-Passo della Spina is a high mountain pass at an elevation of 1.521m (4,990ft) above the sea level, located in the province of Brescia, in the Lombardy region of Italy.
+Passo della Spina is a high mountain pass at an elevation of 1.521m (4,990ft) above sea level, located in the province of Brescia, in the Lombardy region of Italy.
 The pass is traversed by the spectacular Anfo ridge road.

 Timmelsjoch Pass, also known as Passo del Rombo, is an international high mountain pass located at an elevation of 2,479m (8,133ft) above sea level, on the border of Austria and Italy, just a few meters below the renowned Passo dello Stelvio, the Queen of alpine roads.

-Passo Baremone is a high mountain pass at an elevation of 1.450m (4,757ft) above the sea level, located in the province of Brescia, in the Lombardy region of Italy.
+Passo Baremone is a high mountain pass at an elevation of 1.450m (4,757ft) above sea level, located in the province of Brescia, in the Lombardy region of Italy.
 The pass is traversed by the spectacular Anfo ridge road.

 Umbrail Pass is an international high mountain pass at an elevation of 2,506m (8,221ft) above sea level, located on the Swiss-Italian border.
 At this elevation, the road to the summit is currently the highest paved road in Switzerland and one of the highest paved roads in the Alps.

-Passo di Croce Domini is a high mountain pass at an elevation of 1.892m (6,207ft) above the sea level, located in the province of Brescia, in Lombardy, Italy.
+Passo Sella is a high mountain pass at an elevation of 2.246m (7,368ft) above sea level, located in Italy.
+The views around you are terrific.